 Saturday University Lecture Series

-Saturday University is presented in partnership with the University of Washington Jackson School of International Studies and the Elliott Bay Book Company.
+Presented with the University of Washington’s Jackson School of International Studies and the Elliott Bay Book Company.

 Image: The Chion'in Temple Gate, 1935, Yoshida Hiroshi (Japanese, 1876–1950), woodblock print, 10 3/4 x 16 in., Seattle Art Museum, Eugene Fuller Memorial Collection, 2004.11.